 Mozambique has high potential for reforestation - more than 1000mm precipitation, less than 1000 m altitude and good soils.
 The target for planting reaches 3 million ha.
 The green (Figure 16) represents areas with high aptitude: Niassa, Cabo Delgado, Nampula, Zambezia and Manica.
 1.251 million ha are expected to be planted by 2030 of which 0.5 million has been already allocated to ten companies while other 13 companies have manifested interest for over a million ha for pulp and paper and timber.
-Plantations for rehabilitation or restoration of degraded areas and for energy occupy a modest are of about 0.25 million ha (Figure 17).
-The conversion of natural forests (currently defined as more than 10 per cent crown cover) into monoculture might contribute to biodiversity loss, hence affecting one of the REDD+ safeguards.
+Plantations for rehabilitation or restoration of degraded areas and for energy occupy a modest are of about 0.25 million ha (Figure 16).
+The conversion of natural forests (currently defined as more than 10 per cent crown cover) into monoculture might contribute to biodiversity loss, hence affecting one of the REDD+ safeguard requirements.
 The almost indiscriminate conversion of natural forests to plantations prompted the authorities to reassess the definition of forests, degraded or non-forest in Mozambique.
-This is still ongoing process and discussion will be conducted during the readiness preparation period.
+This is still ongoing process and discussion on how should be the guideline of safeguard in Mozambique will be conducted during the readiness preparation period.